What To Do When You Don’t Feel Like Eating During Pregnancy?

 Loss of appetite and nausea are very common during the first trimester of any pregnancy.
 The reasons can be multiple.
 It can be:

-1. Your body’s way of ensuring no harmful food reaches the fetus.
+- Your body’s way of ensuring no harmful food reaches the fetus due to misconceptions (1).

-3. The aftermath of your hypersensitivity to smell and taste (which is again a result of hormonal changes).
+- The aftermath of your hypersensitivity to smell and taste (which is again a result of hormonal changes(3).

-4. Loss of appetite because of frequent and all-day (and night) morning sickness (whoever coined that word??).
+- Loss of appetite because of frequent and all-day (and night) morning sickness .

 How Can I Get Enough Nutrition When I Do Not Feel Like Eating During Pregnancy?

-Of course, it is important that you do get enough nutrients in your body to support the needs of your growing baby.
-Though it is not all significant to put on pounds during the first trimester, the later trimesters have to be accompanied by substantial weight gain so that the baby grows and develops properly.
+Of course, you must get enough nutrients in your body to support the needs of your growing baby.
+Although gaining weight during the first trimester is not particularly significant, the baby must grow and develop properly in the later trimesters.
 Some tips to combat the issue of loss of appetite are:

 1. Keep Yourself Hydrated

-It is more important to ensure that you drink enough water than to meet your target calorie for the day.
-Ensure you drink at least 2 to 3 liters of water daily.
-You can also drink fruit juices or green tea if it helps with nausea.
-Lemon juice is supposed to help nausea, but for some women it leads to acidity
+It is more important to ensure that you drink enough water than to meet your target calories for the day.
+Ensure you drink at least 2 to 3 liters of water daily (5).
+You can also drink fruit juice or green tea if it helps with nausea.
+Lemon juice is supposed to help with nausea, but for some women, it leads to acidity.

 2. Keep Your Portions Small